 The AAAS Mani L. Bhaumik Award for Public Engagement with Science, formerly the AAAS Award for Public Understanding of Science and Technology, was established in 1987 to recognize scientists and engineers who demonstrate excellence in their contribution to public engagement with science.
-The recipient receives a monetary prize of $5,000, a commemorative plaque, complimentary registration, and reimbursement for reasonable travel and hotel expenses to attend the AAAS Annual Meeting to receive the prize.
+The recipient receives a monetary prize of $5,000, a commemorative plaque, and recognition at the AAAS Annual Meeting.

-Visit the awards nomination site from February 15 through August 1, 2019, to nominate a scientist or engineer for the 2022 award, to be honored at the 2022 AAAS Annual Meeting.
+Visit the awards nomination site from April 15 through June 30, 2020 11:59 ET, to nominate a scientist or engineer for the 2022 award, to be honored at the 2022 AAAS Annual Meeting.
 Inquiries may be directed to the

 Joanna Verran, is recognized for translating her own research on microorganisms and surfaces into innovative public engagement activities and building capacity for science communication across her institution.